Pauperformance/pauperformance.github.io/archetypes/Bogles.md

 To fix its mana base, Bogles uses additional enchantments like [Abundant Growth](https://scryfall.com/card/ema/156/abundant-growth) and [Utopia Sprawl](https://scryfall.com/card/a25/192/utopia-sprawl), that also contribute to the offensive strategy.

-Bogle is a non-interactive deck, with a fast clock, a low mana curve and all-in strategy that doesn't offer many mid/late-game options.
+Bogles is a non-interactive deck, with a fast clock, a low mana curve and all-in strategy that doesn't offer many mid/late-game options.
 However, given its popularity, opponents typically reserve sideboard slots for (mass) enchantment removals that can disrupt the aggro plan.